real-logic/benchmarks/scripts/aeron/README.md

 Start the scripts in the following order: `echo-server` --> `echo-client`.

-2. Live replay from local archive

-The client publishes messages over IPC to local publication and has a recording running using local archive.
-The server replays messages over UDP from that archive and pipes them back to the client.

-Start the scripts in the following order: `live-replay-local-archive-client` --> `live-replay-local-archive-server`.

-3. Live replay from remote archive
+2. Live replay from remote archive

 The client publishes messages to the server using publication over UDP.
 The server pipes those messages into a local IPC publication which records them into an archive.
 Finally, the client subscribes to the replay from that archive over UDP.

 Start the scripts in the following order: `live-replay-remote-archive-server` --> `live-replay-remote-archive-client`.

-4. Live recording, i.e. client runs records a publication into local archive
+3. Live recording, i.e. client runs records a publication into local archive

 The client publishes messages over UDP to the server.
 It also has a recording running on that publication using local archive.
 The server simply pipes message back.
 Finally, the client performs a controlled poll on the subscription from